 As soon as your child is ready for the operating room, we will take you to the surgical floor.

-Your child will go into the operating room and the transplant coordinator on call will take you to the nearby surgery waiting room.
+Your child will go into the operating room and the operating room nurse will take you to the nearby surgery waiting room.

-It is good to take breaks with your family to eat and rest, but be sure to tell the transplant coordinator where you will be in case of an update, which will occur periodically throughout the procedure.
+It is good to take breaks with your family to eat and rest, but be sure to tell the operating room staff where you will be in case of an update, which will occur periodically throughout the procedure.